SantoshKumarP1412/Cybersecurity-Lab/CyberSecurityLab_MidTerm_Assignment/readme.md

 ## b.
 Identify and Analyse the Indicator of Compromise for the attack.

+An Indicator of Compromise (IoC) is any piece of evidence or anomaly that suggests a network intrusion or security breach has occurred.
+IoCs can take various forms, including:
+File Hashes: Hash values of known malicious files or executables found on systems.
+IP Addresses: IP addresses associated with malicious activity, such as command and control servers or sources of malicious traffic.
+Domain Names: Domain names linked to malicious activities, phishing campaigns, or hosting malicious content.
+URLs: URLs used in phishing emails or websites hosting exploit kits or malware payloads.
+File Paths: Unusual file paths or directories commonly used by malware for persistence or data exfiltration.
+Network Traffic Patterns: Anomalous network traffic, such as unusual spikes in DNS queries, connections to known malicious IP addresses, or unexpected outbound traffic.
+System Logs: Suspicious entries in system logs, including failed login attempts, privilege escalations, or unusual system activities.
+For DNS Spoofing Attack IOC can be :

+DNS Log Analysis and DNS Traffic Analysis
+File Hash, Suspicious IP Address and anamoulous Login Activity

 ## c.
 Explore and create an Alert for similar attacks in the Future.